-I wanted to help my niece.
+I wanted to help my nieces.
 That’s why I started making videos - to hear from other people with bipolar disorder about their experiences.
 I needed to understand why my hospitalization had been such a breakthrough for me, while for so many others it led to a lifetime of medication.
 Then I wanted to help the people I met online - so many people suffering.

 Then, even when my career was taking off in advertising, I would still find myself wandering over to the local new-age bookstore at lunch hour.
 The calling to something deeper, something more substantial, was relentless.

-Here is 2019, I’m still not satisfied.
+I’m still not satisfied.
 There’s a long way to go.
 But at least now I think we’ve found a path.

 My wife, Ligia Splendore, has played a huge role in the discovery of that path.
 Although she has preferred to stay out of the public eye in my bipolarORwakingUP video series, she has had a very influential role in what I’ve posted online.
 I’ve asked her for feedback on every video I’ve ever made, and often ended up starting all over again after hearing what she had to say.
 Although Ligia is a transpersonal psychologist here in Sao Paulo, she is also the best advertising executive I’ve ever met.
 She just knows what works!